usfpgsc/usfpgsc.github.io/_teaching/Western.md

 I have TA'd the following graduate level courses in Computer Science

-* Computer Science 9637: Introduction to Data Science
+* Computer Science 9637: Introduction to Data Science, Fall 2019